LonnieTime/LonnieTime/README.md

 - 👀 I’m interested in HTML, CSS, and JS 💻
 - 🌱 I’m currently learning React 💻
 - 💞️ I’m looking to collaborate on making websites or apps 💻
-- 📫 How to reach me Email: lorna.boles123@gmail.com 💻
+- 📫 To reach me Email: lorna.boles123@gmail.com 💻